 The orgasm button

-"There are doctors who work to implant electrodes near the spinal cord that cause an orgasm at the touch of a button," Lehmiller says.
-WSJ.
+“There are doctors working to implant electrodes near the spinal cord that cause an orgasm at the touch of a button,” Lehmiller tells the WSJ.

-This technology could help people with disabilities or difficulties achieve orgasm.
-And of course there is a risk of it becoming a drug.
-People may be enslaved to orgasm "on demand" rather than cultivating fulfilling sexual experiences.
+This technology could help people with disabilities or difficulty achieving orgasm.
+And obviously there is the risk of it becoming a drug.
+People may become slaves to orgasm “on demand” instead of cultivating fulfilling sexual experiences.

 Justin lehmiller, social psychologist and researcher, Kinsey Institute